-People need food and will travel to find food.
-Nomadic civilizations would move to find new sources of food and water.
-Today, we still travel to find food- in the grocery store , and on the roadside.
-Food brings us nourishment but it also brings us comfort.
-Its cooking is a skill, a tradition and an art form.
+People need food and will travel to find it.
+Nomadic civilizations moved to find new sources of food and water.
+Today, we still search for food- to the grocery store, to restaurants, markets, and roadside cafes.
+And food also travels to us with city food trucks lining up to serve various ethnic lunches to workers.
+Today we can pick up the phone and order food delivered.
+Food brings us nourishment, but it also brings us comfort.
+Its cooking is a skill, a tradition, and an art.
 It provides us with energy, gives us nutrients, and should be a delicious, enjoyable part of our daily lives.
-Food is shared as a sign of hospitality.
-A pineapple is a symbol of hospitality and is often seen at the crown of a building as a welcoming.
+Food sharing is a sign of hospitality.
+Pineapples often crown the top of buildings as a symbol of hospitality.
 Did you know that the smell of food cooking was once considered by some cultures as unpleasant?
-The kitchen, separated from the main part of the house, now finds itself the center of the house.
+Originally separated from the house, our kitchens now form the center of the house.

 Hello fast food!
 In this activity you will research and compare fast food nutrition from three of your favorite fast food restaurants.
 Gather information about the calorie count and nutritional make-up of the drink, the main dish and the side order.
 Compare the calorie count of a fast food meal to a meal that you could make at home from fresh ingredients.
 Also consider the energy cost of driving to and through a drive-thru restaurant.
 Is this really necessary?

 Put your designer chef hat on!
-Create a healthy mobile meal that reuses the packaging of the meal in an ethnically appropriate manner.
-Consider how the mobile meal is carried- by hand, over your shoulder, on your head!
-Consider the presentation of the mobile meal packaging.
-What do you see first, second, third.
-Have at least three courses in your mobile meal that are revealed in a sequence.
-Take a picture of your mobile meal packaging, three-course presentation, layout of meal, and reusable packaging concept.
-Put all four images on one page.
-Hold a class lunch!
+Now that you have opened the door to the world’s kitchens create a healthy mobile meal that reuses the packaging of the food items in an ethnically appropriate manner.
+Consider how the food is carried- by hand, over your shoulder, on your head!
+Design the presentation of the packaging.
+What do you see first, second third?
+Serve at least three different courses in your meal revealed in the sequence of opening.
+Take a picture of your packaging, its three-course presentation, and reusable packaging concept.
+Compose all four images on one page labeling the courses.
+Have a class meal!

 - 1. Food is different in different places in the world.